-1Includes Physics, AP Physics B, AP Physics C-Electricity and Magnetism, and AP Physics C-Mechanics.
+Includes Physics, AP Physics B, AP Physics C-Electricity and Magnetism, and AP Physics C-Mechanics.

-2Two (2) of the three (3) elective science units may be offered through the following courses: Introduction to Agriscience, Concepts of Agriscience, Science of Agricultural Plants, Science of Agricultural Animals, Science of Agricultural Environment, Healthcare & Clinical Services I & II, Aquaculture I & II, Forestry I & II, Horticulture I & II, Agriculture and Natural Resources I & II, and Robotics/Engineering I & II.
+Two (2) of the three (3) elective science units may be offered through the following courses: Introduction to Agriscience, Concepts of Agriscience, Science of Agricultural Plants, Science of Agricultural Animals, Science of Agricultural Environment, Healthcare & Clinical Services I & II, Aquaculture I & II, Forestry I & II, Horticulture I & II, Agriculture and Natural Resources I & II, and Robotics/Engineering I & II.

-3One-half (1⁄2) unit in Financial Technology, one-half (1⁄2) unit in Resource Management, or one-half (1⁄2) unit in National Endowment for Personal Finance may be offered in lieu of one-half (1⁄2) unit in Personal Finance.
+$^3$ One-half (1⁄2) unit in Financial Technology, one-half (1⁄2) unit in Resource Management, or one-half (1⁄2) unit in National Endowment for Personal Finance may be offered in lieu of one-half (1⁄2) unit in Personal Finance.

-4Includes Agriculture; Business Technology; Cooperative and Marketing Education; Family and Consumer Sciences; Health Education; Home Economics, Lodging and Hospitality; Technology Education; and Trade and Industrial.
+Includes Agriculture; Business Technology; Cooperative and Marketing Education; Family and Consumer Sciences; Health Education; Home Economics, Lodging and Hospitality; Technology Education; and Trade and Industrial.

-5A school offering the International Baccalaureate program is exempted.
+A school offering the International Baccalaureate program is exempted.

-6Distance learning or approved MS Virtual Public School courses may be used as an appropriate alternative for the delivery of these required Advanced Placement (AP) courses.
+Distance learning, approved on-line vendor courses, or approved MS Virtual Public School courses may be used as an appropriate alternative for the delivery of these required Advanced Placement (AP) courses.

-Family and Consumer Science is a part of the religious education program in the Catholic Schools.
+\Family and Consumer Science is a part of the religious education program in the Catholic Schools.

-Career & Technical Education is only required if the Career Pathway Option is offered.
+\\Career & Technical Education is only required if the Career Pathway Option is offered.